Current & Past Priorities

 Medical Aid in Dying

-Maryland continues its efforts to mitigate the damage done to the Affordable Care Act at the national level while passing innovative measures to increase coverage and deal with prescription drug prices.
+Potential Priority for 2022: Maryland continues its efforts to support the Affordable Care Act at the national level while passing innovative measures to increase coverage and deal with prescription drug prices.

 Monitoring (no Advocacy Team): Having supported successful efforts to guarantee sick leave for workers and to increase the minimum wage (twice), our efforts most recently focused on making family and medical leave affordable.